 So, you’re building an app and you’re starting to think about your product’s look and feel.
-This process usually starts with branding and logo design, but sometimes an entrepreneur or designer starts with UI design.
-Either way, you need to set the mood for your customers, and color is your most powerful tool to get this done.
-Say, “Hello, color!”.
+This process usually starts with branding and logo design, but sometimes UI design comes first.
+Either way, you need to set the mood for your customers, and for this, color is your most powerful tool.
+Say, “Hello, color!”
 Here’s how to choose the right colors for your app (without your eyes going buggy in the process).

 Color is a vast topic.
 In fact, did you know that using standard hex codes (more on this later), we can notate more than 16 million different colors?
 From the outset, your biggest challenge will be to narrow down your options to a select few colors that suit your brand.

 Here we present a primer on the science of color to help make your decisions around color a little easier.
 To brush up on color terms, head to this article.

 Twelve colors (along with black and white) form the basis for every color that can be created in the visible color spectrum.
 Regardless of whether you’re printing, painting on paper, or creating digitally, understanding the color wheel is essential.
 Even if you’re not creating the design yourself, a common language of color is extremely helpful in working with a designer.
 The look and feel of your app will be highly influenced by the colors you choose and how you use them.
 Addie’s article on visual hierarchy in content design provides useful guidance.

 The color wheel starts with the three primary colors: red, blue, and yellow.
 You can see these colors arranged in a triangle relationship in the graphic below.
 Every other color in the entire color spectrum is created out of a combination of these three primary colors.
 You cannot create these colors from any other color; you have to start with them.
 They are your foundation for the entire rainbow.